Qiskit/qiskit-addon-cutting/test/README.md

 $ tox -e docs
 ```

 If the build succeeds, it can be viewed by navigating to `docs/_build/html/index.html` in a web browser.
-Specifically, run `pwd` in the same terminal in which you built the docs, then copy that location and paste it in your web browser.
-You should see a directory listing there.
-If not, prepend `file://` to the path and try again.
-Once you see the directory listing, click on `docs`, then `_build`, then `html`, and then finally `index.html` to view the documentation.

 [tox]: https://github.com/tox-dev/tox
 [`tox.ini`]: ../tox.ini